masoudmodabber/commons-protocol/docs/domain.md

 * Sharing access to a resource.
 * Performing another agreed contribution.

-The Exchange is not complete merely because one Participant claims that it is complete.
+An Exchange is not complete merely because one Participant claims that it is complete.

 Completion normally requires confirmation from both Participants.

+Most Exchanges occur within a Participant's Home Commons.

+Future versions of the protocol will also support Cross Commons Exchanges between Participants belonging to different Commons.

-The first application should focus on exchanges between two Participants within the same Commons.
+The first application should focus on Exchanges between two Participants within the same Commons.

-More complex exchanges involving groups, organisations, or multiple Commons can be added later.
+More complex Exchanges involving groups, organisations, or multiple Commons can be added later.

 # Completion